SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 true/false|C#|Java|JavaScript|Lua
 True/False|Python

-<h3>float</h3>
+<h3>float and double</h3>

-In Java and C#, to indicate a float literal you must add f as a suffix.
+In Java and C#, to indicate a float literal you must add f as a suffix. any number containing a decimal point not explicitly indicated as a float will be adouble

-<h3>falsiness</h3>

-Something is falsy if it evaluates to false in a boolean context.
-Most langauges treat at least their null type and their false type as falsy.

 <section class="cloze-group-children hide-if-inactive-children">
   <span class="line">Enum is short for enumeration or enumerated datatype.</span>